Now You See Me, Now You Don’t Review: Jesse Eisenberg’s Dull Film Is Saved By Pure Nostalgia!

 The new generation of magicians may be ambitious and socially conscious, but they lack the charm that made audiences fall for the original crew.
 The film brings back the old cast, Eisenberg, Harrelson, Fisher, and even Mark Ruffalo, yet the result feels more like a reunion special than a standalone story.

-It’s been 10 years since we last saw the horseman, and many things have changed: a pandemic, the advent of AI and a failed Russian mission that made the horseman magician retire.
-Talking about the plot, there really isn’t one; about 30 minutes of the film focus on the plot, while the rest just follows the leads bantering and catching up with one another.
-The dynamic between the original magicians and the younger ones also feels manufactured, written from the eyes of a millennial who sees Gen Z as the unserious, phone-loving generation.
+It’s been 10 years since we last saw the horseman, and many things have changed: a pandemic, the advent of AI and a failed Russian mission that made the horseman magicians retire.
+Talking about the plot, there really isn’t one; about 30 minutes of the film focus on the plot about the diamond heist, while the rest follows the leads bantering and catching up with one another.
+The dynamic between the original magicians and the younger ones also feels a bit off, written from the eyes of a millennial who sees Gen Z as the unserious, phone-loving generation.
 Atlas goes on an entire rant on how kids these days summarise monumental tragedies with the word “bummer”.

 Rosamund Pike’s villainous Veronika Vanderberg is another missed opportunity.
 Despite Pike’s talent, her character feels cartoonishly evil, threatening to “shove diamonds down employees’ throats” and running a billion-dollar money-laundering scheme that never feels truly menacing.
 A Nazi backstory is also teased, but leads nowhere.